PanpenK/role-playing-game/README.md

 ## Acknowledgements

-This project was inspired by a freeCodeCamp challenge.
+This project is a freeCodeCamp challenge.